KleinYuan/tf-segmentation/README.md

 # Borrowed Code

-`model.py/network.py` are borrowed from [DrSleep's implementation](https://github.com/DrSleep/tensorflow-deeplab-resnet).
+1. `model.py/network.py` are borrowed from [DrSleep's implementation](https://github.com/DrSleep/tensorflow-deeplab-resnet).
 The layout does not seem ideal to me and I may re-implement them later on, but for now, I will just stick with it.
+2. Pre-trained weight can be referred from [Indoor-segmentation](https://github.com/hellochick/Indoor-segmentation)